The Art of Pachamanca: Chinchero’s Traditional Earth-Oven Feast

 PACHAMANCA PERUVIAN CULTURAL SIGNIFICANCE

-In Ministerial Resolution No. 0577-2015-Minagri, issued and published on November 26, 2015, in the official newspaper El Peruano, the Ministry of Agriculture recognized Pachamanca as a dish with deep cultural significance in peasant “Andeans” of particular importance in the national Peruvian cuisine that drives the food chain of the Andes.
+In Ministerial Resolution No. 0577-2015-Minagri, issued and published on November 26, 2015, in the official newspaper El Peruano, the Ministry of Agriculture recognized Pachamanca as a dish with deep cultural significance in the peasant “Andeans” of particular importance in the national Peruvian cuisine that drives the food chain of the Andes.

 PACHAMANCA HERITAGE DECLARATION

-PREPARATION OF THE PACHAMANCA, CuscoChinchero – Pongo Bamba
+LOCAL PREPARATION OF THE PACHAMANCA, CuscoChinchero – Pongo Bamba

-The ancient stew Pachamanca is the result of cooking, in the heat of preheated stones, beef, pork, chicken guinea pig, etc., previously seasoned with aromatic vegetables such as Huacatay Chili, as well as cumin, pepper, and other spices.
+The ancient stew Pachamanca is the result of cooking beef, pork, chicken, guinea pig, etc., in the heat of preheated stones, previously seasoned with aromatic vegetables such as Huacatay Chili, as well as cumin, pepper, and other spices.
 Andean crops such as potatoes, sweet potatoes, corn, broad beans in pods, and humitas are also cooked as accompaniments.
 Once cooked, they generously serve together because Pachamanca is a stew to share with the family.

 Inquire Now